pranavvikraman25/pranavvikraman25/README.md

   - Bringing electronics prototypes from breadboard → PCB → product
   - Hackathons that focus on core engineering rather than fluff
 - 🔗 My project portfolio and codebase lives at: [github.com/pranavvikraman25](https://github.com/pranavvikraman25)
-- 📫 Reach out to me at: [yourmail@gmail.com](mailto:pranav.vikraman.25@gmail.com) or DM me on LinkedIn.
+- 📫 Reach out to me at: [pranav.vikraman.25@gmail.com](mailto:pranav.vikraman.25@gmail.com) or DM me on LinkedIn.
-- 🌐 More about me & what I build: [portfolio.com](https://pranavvikraman25portfolio.com)

 ---